Why Adhesive Back Of Hardiebacker Type Boards Over Chipboard?

 I really thought the whole point was to not get the chipboard wet though?
 Maybe water from the adhesive won't soak into it fast enough, but i'm dubious about that.

 If the floor is level and flat (i'll double check but i think its pretty much spot on), can i just screw down the hardie?
-I read somewhere you can just use a bit of silicone or something on the back of the boards for the purpose of leveling any small unevenness?
+I read somewhere you can just use a bit of Silicon or something on the back of the boards for the purpose of leveling any small unevenness?

 Listen to the pros pal